m3l1k4/MelikaRTQA/QA_Challenge_UnitAndUI/README.md

 You can run the tests using the following command in the terminal: npm test

-Once you are done, write unit tests for the App react component in a similar fashion.
+(done)Once you are done, write unit tests for the App react component in a similar fashion.

-b.
+(done) b.
 Using Jest, write unit tests for the "todos" reducer (inside the reducers folder) to ensure correct functionality Note that Jest is already installed so you don't need to install it.
 You can place this test file in the reducers folder.
 The naming convention should follow: todos.test.js